1980computer/artwork-the-terminal/Update-LED-Guide.md

-# Getting Started Update LEDs
+# Update LED Guide

-Want to customize the LED animations on The Terminal artwork?
-Easy: Here is a basic guide for how to update, adjust, or play around.
+If you want to customize the LED animations on [The Terminal](https://etherscan.io/nft/0xAafACA1aEcae1A0c3E68AC7842c5739419fC4E68/7) artwork?
+Here is a basic guide on how to update, adjust, or play around.

 ### 1. Hardware: Arduino Uno